RebelToolbox/RebelDocumentation/api/class_videoplayer.rst

 **Note:** Due to a bug, VideoPlayer does not support localization remapping yet.

-**Warning:** On HTML5, video playback *will* perform poorly due to missing architecture-specific assembly optimizations, especially for VP8/VP9.
+**Warning:** On the Web platform, video playback *will* perform poorly due to missing architecture-specific assembly optimizations, especially for VP8/VP9.

 Properties
 ----------